 The MC was a little on the shallow side, but did show enough growth to make it a satisfying read.
 In shorter tales, such as novellas or short stories, it isn’t always possible to build a completely realistic character.
 With the wonderful world building, I almost expected a cardboard cut out for the characters, Mr. Doggett managed to avoid the trap.
 The secondary characters had me chuckling, and did quite a bit to help define the main, and why he was doing what he was.

 The pace of the Golden Apple had me chuckling several times.
 In a time of war, with two worlds set on trying to destroy each other, there is a person who ambled through the solar system to do what he wanted to do.
 There is a slight rift of disbelief that the actual events could happen, though not enough to kick me out of the story.
 Add a small battle of wits and social commentary snark and you’ve got a lazy, fun read.

 Overall rating for The Golden Apple is a solid four out of five.
 Well done, Ken!

 For the entire book?
 The Golden Apple redeems the quick read.
-That makes it a 4 out of 5 on my scale.
+That makes it a 4 out of 5 paws from this pukah.